Hi, I’m Kay Godley.

 Flash-forward to now, I’ve shifted from being an academic nerd to being an artsy nerd.
 I write books, poems, upcoming movies, TV shows & plays, I write music lyrics, study voice-over, practice photography now and then, and I have recently picked up a paintbrush.
 In doing all this, I wrote a story called The Perfect Duet.

-It’s funny when I look back on my life like this (all twenty years of it).
+It’s funny when I look back on my life like this (all twenty-something years of it).
 I think the hints about me ending up an author and story writer were always there, like good foreshadowing in a crafty mystery novel.

 How so?
 You may be thinking.